MicrosoftDocs/msteams-docs/msteams-platform/get-started/teams-toolkit-tutorial.md

 ## Code samples

 Code samples are designed to help understand and build your own Teams app with different capabilities and scenarios.
-To learn more about the list of code samples, see [Microsoft Teams samples](https://github.com/OfficeDev/Microsoft-Teams-Samples).
+To learn more about the code samples, see [Microsoft Teams samples](https://github.com/OfficeDev/Microsoft-Teams-Samples).